Linkurious/linkurious.js/plugins/sigma.plugins.legend/README.md

 This plugin allows you to automatically generate and display a legend for a graph.
 It is based on the design plugin.

+Note: the legend will not be displayed if there is not enough space (except for the widget manually set by the user).

 ## Usage

 ```js